confluentmedical/nitinol-design-concepts/120-open-frame-fatigue/README.md

 ## Material Properties and Boundary Conditions

-The nitinol material properties used in this example are identical to those used previously in [NDC-115 Open Frame Shape Set](../115-open-frame-shape-set).
+The nitinol material properties used in this example are identical to those used previously in [Open Frame Shape Set](../115-open-frame-shape-set).
 ![material-properties](../115-open-frame-shape-set/115-material.png)

 This simulation represents fatigue conditions in the human body, so the environmental temperature will be set to 37 degrees C for the entire analysis. *(this will lead to conservatively high stresses during the initial crimping step, which in reality is likely performed at or below 22 degrees C)*